Diamondbacks active 3B Jake Lamb from disabled list

 The move came just a few days after the NL West leaders lost center fielder A.J.
 Pollock for the next four to eight weeks because of a broken left thumb.
 Pollock was hitting .293 with 11 home runs and 33 RBIs, pacing the team in all three categories.

 Arizona began the day with a .220 batting average that ranked last in the majors.
-The Diamondbacks had lost seven of eight heading into a nine-game road trip.
+Then the Diamondbacks opened a three-city road trip with their eighth defeat in nine games, striking out 16 times in a 3-1 loss to the New York Mets.

+Lamb went 1 for 4 with an RBI double and three strikeouts.

 ”I’m not trying to put too much pressure on myself to hit six homers tonight.
-Just going to go out, have fun and try to win a game,” Lamb said. ”It’s been tough.
+Just going to go out, have fun and try to win a game,” he said hours before the first pitch. ”It’s been tough.
 It was tough watching the team win and then this stretch here has been tough.
 So, it’s not fun when you can’t play and be out there with your teammates.”

 The 27-year-old Lamb had been sidelined since April 3 with a sprained AC joint in his left shoulder.
 He was 5 for 18 (.278) with five RBIs in the first four games of the season after hitting .248 with 30 homers, 105 RBIs and an .844 OPS last year.